FoSCL is a Rail User Group and a Support Group.

 In 2015 we published a colour brochure to publicise all the voluntary activities that we undertake: see the foot of this page.

 The Friends of the Settle Carlisle Line were originally formed in 1981 to campaign against a proposal to close this famous historic and scenic route, and in 1989 the Government decided that the line must remain open.
 Since then we have acted as a user group to improve facilities and services for passengers, and as a support group for the train operating companies.
 Eight stations have been reopened, station buildings have been refurbished, platforms raised and Victorian style lamps installed.
-We have restored and now maintain the disused signal boxes at Armathwaite and Settle Station.
+We have restored and now maintain the disused signal boxes at Armathwaite and Settle Stations.

 The new Northern rail franchise started on 1st April 2016.
 It is operated by Arriva Rail North, under the brand name of Northern Rail.
 For three years we were working on influencing the nature of the new franchise, first of all by talking to politicians and the Department for Transport, then by meeting the bidders.
 The Department for Transport's specification included a guarantee that the existing Leeds-Carlisle service would continue for the length of the next franchise, plus two extra Sunday services from 2018 and an extra late afternoon departure from Leeds from 2019.
 FoSCL was taking the lead here - no-one in government or the rail industry has the Settle-Carlisle Line as their first priority.